 Street Show performances are curated by the Warming House using an intake process that starts when you complete this sign-up form.

 Applications are reviewed regularly, and if you are selected, you will receive a follow-up request for your performance availability.
-The 2020 Street Show performance season kicks off virtually in May this year.
+The 2021 Street Show performance season is planned to kick off in June.
 Performances are booked approximately one-month out, so please be patient.

 While you wait, we encourage you to review the following guidelines and, when it’s safe, give downtown busking a try to see if it’s a good fit for you.

 Minneapolis Street Performance Guidelines

 Busking (street performance) in Minneapolis does not require a permit and is technically legal as long as you follow the rules below.

 There are technical rules about levels above ambient sound, but the safe guideline is people should not be able to hear you at all from a distance of about 100 feet, or not be able to pick you out from the background noise at a distance of 50 feet.
 This is the easiest rule to break and the most common reason you might be asked to stop.

 2. Make sure you are on public (not private) property